irtep/iz-pswctrl3-front/README.md

 make configures with your mongoDb provider and place where you are hosting this,

-make admin account for example by stripping down some security or directly to your database, you need this to create user accounts.
+make an admin account for example by stripping down some security or directly to your database, you need this to create user accounts.

 host/deploy.